MTSSamsioe/book_a_table/README.md

     - Editing a reservation
         - Edit button takes user to edit page
         - All values are pre populated
-        - Update and cancel buttons work
+        - Update and cancel buttons works
         - Successfully submitted change shows an allert message
         - Wrongfully added changes gives a generic error message
+        - Trying to edit another users reservation via the url is shown an error message and a link back to bookings page
     - Deleting a Reservation
         - Delete button shows a warning modal
         - Delete button in modal successfully delete reservation